The Glacier Express train

 Glacier Express fares

-Children under 6 go free, children aged 6 to 16 pay half fare but must pay the adult supplement.
+Children under 6 go free without their own seat.
+Children aged 6 to 16 pay half fare but must pay the adult reservation fee.

 How to buy tickets